-Our example application is a financial enclave that processes incoming transactions from a buffer that is never empty.
-The experimental setup was a protection group of four nodes.
-We used the Intel NUC for disk operations due to its fast NVMe SSD; we used the two Dell laptops and the Lenovo laptop as the assisting nodes; lastly, we used the Lenovo laptop to test the SGX counters.
-For every processed transaction, the enclave updates its state, creates a new seal, and writes it to the disk.
+the assisting nodes; lastly, we used the Lenovo laptop to test the SGX counters.
+For every processed update transaction, the enclave updates its state, creates a new seal, and writes it to the disk, while the read transaction includes reading from the disk, unsealing and retrieving the counter for comparison.
 In case of ROTE and SGX counter variants, the enclave also performs a counter increment.
 We tested three different enclave state sizes (1 KB, 10 KB, 100 KB) since the transaction processing and local state of the app can differ based on the exact use case scenario.
-In all three cases the ROTE system provides significantly better performance than using SGX counters (e.g., 190 over 6 tx/s, 1KB) while suffering a 20-25% performance drop in comparison to systems which have no rollback protection (e.g., 260 over 190 tx/s, for 1KB).
+In all three cases the ROTE system provides significantly better state update performance than using SGX counters (e.g., 190 over 6 tx/s for 1KB) while suffering a 20-25% performance drop in comparison to systems which have no rollback protection (e.g., 260 over 190 tx/s for 1KB).
 Additionally we tested the ROTE system with two, three and four nodes as protection group members and the difference in the results varies between 1-3% covered by the standard deviation of the results itself.